Ph.D. program, Environmental Science, Policy and Management, University of California, Berkeley Advised by Nicholas J. Mills

 2004-2007: B.A.
 College of Creative Studies: Biology, University of California, Santa Barbara

-Success rates of biological control of insect pests depend on abiotic factors and the multitrophic interactions among plants, herbivores, and their natural enemies.
-Contrary to the trend for most invasive species, the invasive Light Brown Apple Moth, E. postvittana has been in decline since its initial spread in California in 2007, thus eliminating the need for classical biological control.
-My dissertation focuses on the multitrophic interactions and resident natural enemies involved in the natural decline of the Light Brown Apple Moth in California and provides a unique opportunity to use this knowledge to inform the approaches necessary to control other invasive or nuisance species.
+Species invasions, range expansions, and fluctuations in abundance, are some of the consequences and causes of environmental change.
+My dissertation examines why many invasive species increase in abundance and have substantial negative impacts in their new region while other invasive species decline and lack significant negative impacts.
+Contrary to the trend for most invasive species, the invasive Light Brown Apple Moth has been in decline since its initial spread in California in 2007.
+My work focuses on the multitrophic interactions and resident natural enemies involved in the decline of this moth in California and provides a unique opportunity to use this knowledge to inform control efforts for other invasive or nuisance species.

 1) Estimate the degree of variation in parasitism by parasitoid wasps of egg and larval stages of the Light Brown Apple Moth on different host plant species in the field and the laboratory.